AHaliq/CS3203-Fedora-Docker-Box/README.md

 ```
 . ./clone_repo.sh
 ```
-note you only have to do this once
+note you only have to do this once unless you exit and kill the container (see exiting section for more info)

 ## Mount Directory